ahakimsheik7/100-nights-sfmc/README.md

 ---

-## 📅 Latest Project: Delta Airlines Promotional Email Template
+## 🛠️ Tonight's Work: Building a Real Portfolio

-### **Project Overview**
+### **Overview**
-The **Delta Airlines Promotional Email Template** is a professionally designed and responsive email created to promote exclusive flight deals and loyalty rewards.
-This email highlights Delta Airlines' branding while offering a clean, visually appealing layout optimized for all major email clients.

-The email was crafted to engage loyalty program members and encourage bookings by showcasing personalized offers, a strong call-to-action, and a responsive design that works seamlessly across devices.
+Tonight, we focused on creating professional email templates for real-world applications, showcasing expertise in email marketing, dynamic personalization, and responsive design.
+Each project was designed to meet industry standards, ensuring compatibility across all major email clients while maintaining a clean and professional look.

 ---

-### **Steps Taken**
+### **Key Projects**

-#### **1. Designing in Canva**
-- Created visually appealing banners and assets to align with Delta Airlines' branding.
-- Focused on simplicity and professionalism to enhance user engagement.

-#### **2. Editing Styles and Coding**
-- Used **HTML** and **CSS** to structure and style the email.
+#### 🛫 **Flight Delay Notification Email**
+- **Goal**: Notify passengers of flight delays with a professional and branded email.
+- **Highlights**:
+  - Used **table-based layouts** for better compatibility across email clients.
+  - Incorporated Delta Airlines' branding with navy blue and red colors.
+  - Added **AMPscript** for dynamic content (e.g., flight number, delay reason, and new departure time).
+  - Included a clear call-to-action linking to Delta's real rebooking page.
+- **Time Spent**: ~7 hours.

+#### ✈️ **Delta Airlines Promotional Email Template**
+- **Goal**: Promote exclusive flight deals and loyalty rewards for Delta Airlines.
+- **Highlights**:
+  - Maintained Delta Airlines' branding with navy blue and red colors.
-- Incorporated **table-based layouts** for cross-client compatibility (Outlook, Gmail, Yahoo, Apple Mail).
+  - Used **table-based layouts** for cross-client compatibility (Outlook, Gmail, Yahoo, Apple Mail).
+  - Incorporated **AMPscript** for dynamic personalization (e.g., recipient's name, loyalty tier, and offers).
-- Optimized the design for responsiveness across desktop and mobile devices using media queries.
+  - Added a responsive design optimized for both desktop and mobile devices.
-- Added inline styles for critical elements to ensure compatibility with email clients that strip external styles.

-#### **3. Testing in Litmus**
+- **Time Spent**: ~8 hours.

+#### 🌿 **Walking Alone Email Template**
+- **Goal**: Inspire mindfulness and personal growth through a visually appealing email.
+- **Highlights**:
+  - Designed a clean and responsive layout with emotional resonance.
+  - Used **HTML/CSS** for structuring and styling.
-- Tested the email across multiple devices and email clients to ensure consistent rendering.
+  - Tested across multiple devices to ensure consistent rendering.
-- Made adjustments for better accessibility, including high-contrast colors and readable font sizes.

-#### **4. Dynamic Personalization with AMPscript**
-- Incorporated **AMPscript** for dynamic content personalization:
-  - Used placeholders for recipient-specific data like names, loyalty tier, and offers.
-  - Ensured the email content dynamically adapts to the recipient's profile.

-#### **5. Effort and Time**
-- Spent approximately **8 hours** designing, coding, testing, and refining the email to achieve a polished and professional result.
+- **Time Spent**: ~6 hours.

 ---

+### **Tools and Technologies Used**
+- **Salesforce Marketing Cloud (SFMC)**: For AMPscript and dynamic personalization.
+- **HTML/CSS**: For structuring and styling the email templates.
+- **Litmus**: For testing email rendering across different clients and devices.
+- **Canva**: For designing banners and visual assets.
+- **Git**: For version control and collaboration.

+---

 ### **Key Highlights**
-- **Brand-Focused Design**: Maintained Delta Airlines' branding with a clean and professional layout.
-- **Responsive Layout**: Optimized the email for both desktop and mobile devices.
-- **Cross-Client Compatibility**: Ensured consistent rendering across Gmail, Outlook, Yahoo, and Apple Mail.
-- **Call-to-Action**: Added a clear and engaging button to encourage bookings.
-- **Dynamic Personalization**: Used AMPscript to tailor the email content to each recipient.

----

-## 🚀 Showcase: Projects Across Industries

-### ✈️ Airline Industry
-- **Delta Airlines Promotional Email Template**:
-  - A visually appealing and professional email for Delta Airlines loyalty members.
-  - Included personalized sections for Gold and Silver members with exclusive offers.
-- **Summer Getaway Campaign**:
-  - Promoted exclusive flight deals to top destinations like Las Vegas, New York, and Miami.
-  - Featured engaging CTAs and visually appealing destination cards.
-- **Welcome Email**:
-  - Personalized onboarding email for new loyalty program members.
-  - Highlighted membership benefits and encouraged first-time bookings.

-### 🌿 Healthcare Industry
-- **Healthy Lifestyle Newsletter**:
-  - Promoted wellness tips and weight loss programs.
-  - Featured a clean, responsive design with a clear CTA to join a healthcare program.

-### 🏞️ Outdoor Adventures
-- **Summer Fit Campaign**:
-  - Encouraged outdoor activities with personalized AMPscript greetings.
-  - Highlighted premium hiking gear and exclusive discounts.
-- **Walking in the Rain Campaign**:
-  - Promoted waterproof gear for rainy adventures.
-  - Featured a visually appealing product showcase with CTAs.

----

-## ✨ Key Features

 1. **Responsive Design**:
-   - Media queries ensure the email renders well on both desktop and mobile devices.
+   - Media queries ensure the emails render well on both desktop and mobile devices.
    - Adjusted font sizes and padding for smaller screens.

-2. **Content Restructuring**:
+2. **Dynamic Personalization**:
-   - Organized content into sections for better readability.
-   - Added clear and engaging Call-to-Action (CTA) buttons.
+   - Used AMPscript to tailor email content to each recipient, ensuring a personalized experience.

+3. **Cross-Client Compatibility**:
+   - Used table-based layouts and inline styles to ensure consistent rendering across major email clients like Gmail, Outlook, and Yahoo.

+4. **Brand-Focused Design**:
+   - Maintained branding guidelines for Delta Airlines, including colors, fonts, and layout.

-3. **Accessibility Enhancements**:
+5. **Accessibility Enhancements**:
    - Included descriptive `alt` attributes for all images.
    - Used high-contrast colors and readable font sizes for visually impaired users.

-4. **Cross-Client Compatibility**:
-   - Used table-based layouts and inline styles to ensure consistent rendering across major email clients like Gmail, Outlook, and Yahoo.

-5. **Styling Improvements**:
-   - Added subtle box shadows and rounded corners for a modern look.
-   - Improved hover effects for CTA buttons.

 ---

-## 🛠️ Tools and Platforms Used
-This project leverages a variety of tools and platforms to create professional email campaigns:
-- **Salesforce Marketing Cloud (SFMC)**: For AMPscript and dynamic personalization.
-- **Mailchimp**: For email campaign management and analytics.
-- **Litmus**: For email testing across different clients and devices.
-- **Canva**: For designing banners and visual assets.
-- **Git**: For version control and collaboration.

----

-## 📧 Contact
+### **Contact**
 For any inquiries or feedback, feel free to reach out:
 - **Email**: ahakimsheik7@gmail.com
 - **GitHub**: [ahakimsheik7](https://github.com/ahakimsheik7)

 ---

-### 🚀 Thank You for Visiting!
+### 🚀 **Thank You for Visiting!**
 Feel free to explore the projects and use them as inspiration for your own email campaigns!